Petrous apex chondrosarcoma

 Note that the right supraclinoid internal carotid artery has a close relationship to the mass, and that the right posterior cerebral artery is almost entirely fetal origin, the branch displaced by and covered by the mass.

 Extracranial vessels are normal.
 No significant stenosis.
 No intracranial aneurysm or vascular malformation.

 The additional information from the CT study effectively excludes neurofibroma or meningioma.
-Either chondrosarcoma or chordoma are the most likely diagnoses-the T2 signal characteristics more in favour of a chondrosarcoma.
-Note the close relation to the fetal right posterior cerebral artery which is displaced and on the medial border of the tumour, between right cerebral peduncle and postero-medial tumour margin.
+Either chondrosarcoma or chordoma are the most likely diagnoses-the T2 signal characteristics more in favor of a chondrosarcoma.
+Note the close relation to the fetal right posterior cerebral artery which is displaced and on the medial border of the tumor, between right cerebral peduncle and postero-medial tumor margin.

 Multiple fragments of bone partly replaced by a chondroid proliferation with hilar matrix and paucicellular and bland appearing chondrocytes.
 However in areas the chondroid proliferation extends between pre-existing bony trabeculae and the occasional large irregular nucleus is noted.

-FINAL DIAGNOSIS: Low grade chondroid tumour with features of low grade chondrosarcoma.
+FINAL DIAGNOSIS: Low grade chondroid tumor with features of low grade chondrosarcoma.